Whether it’s managing stress or inspiring a team, these tips to stay positive may help you grow your business through an unpredictable recovery.

 If you notice one of those signs, try to pinpoint the root cause, getting as specific as possible.
 Uncovering the true cause of stress can help you manage it more productively.

 You may also want to make a list of activities that help you manage stress.
-(You can even separate it to things you can do in 10 minutes and long-term approaches.)
+(You can even separate it by category, like “things you can do in 10 minutes” and “long-term approaches to stress.”)
 Having a go-to list at the ready can help you tackle stress when you may not be thinking as clearly.

-Action tip: Ask your employees to make lists about their stress signals and ways to manage that stress.
-See if you can make tackling stress a group effort — you may be able to share ideas for managing symptoms or help one another recognize the warning signs.
+Action tip: Ask your employees to make similar lists about their stress signals and how they manage stress.
+See if you can make positivity a group effort — you may be able to share relaxation ideas or help one another recognize the warning signs.

-Entrepreneurs often experience higher levels of stress or depression even in “normal” times, and business owners have a notoriously hard time balancing running a business with their personal lives.
+Entrepreneurs often experience higher levels of stress even in “normal” times, and business owners have a notoriously hard time balancing running a business with their personal lives.

+Even though the first phase of the pandemic seems to be behind us, there are likely to be unique and unexpected challenges for quite some time.
 In order to encourage positivity among your employees and, in turn, your customers, consider policies that encourage employees to take time off and focus on their mental health.
-For example, one Chicago-area small business owner gave his employees a day off for a mental health break.
+You might encourage employees to take a day, or even a few hours, off for a mental health break.
+These resets can make it easier for them to gain perspective and keep a positive outlook that your customers may notice.

-Action tip: Set boundaries, share them, and be diligent about enforcing them.
-For instance, consider adding language like, “I won’t be responding to emails from 6 p.m. to 9 p.m.,” to your email signature.
-Doing so might encourage your employees or vendors to take a few hours off, too, since they won’t be able to reach you.
+Action tip: Make it easier to take breaks by setting clear boundaries.
+For instance, you might add “I won’t be responding to emails from 6 p.m. to 9 p.m.” to your email signature.
+Being proactive may even encourage your employees or vendors to take a few hours off, too, since they won’t be able to reach you.

 Keep things in perspective

-However, making small changes could help with positive thinking right now.
 For example, many business owners focus on potential problems, which makes sense: Your job is to look out for roadblocks so you can steer your company past them.
 The downside of that can be that business owners don’t focus enough on the wins they have along the way.
-By celebrating small victories, you may be able to foster more positive energy right now.
+Start celebrating small victories, like each product or service you’re able to offer now that you couldn’t offer in 2020, for instance.
+Doing so can help you remember the progress you’ve made and start to feel more confident about the progress still to come.

 Action tip: Keep a running list of all the positives in your business.
 Pay extra attention to wins on your team and dole out praise to employees, many of whom may need extra recognition to stay positive.